Obeah: Obeahmen and obeahwomen

 In Obeah tradition, it is typically believed that practitioners will be born with special powers; they are sometimes referred to as having been "born with the gift".
 It is taught that possession of these powers may be revealed to the individual through dreams or visions in late childhood or early adolescence.
 In Caribbean lore, it is sometimes believed that an Obeah practitioner will bear a physical disability, such as a blind eye, a club foot, or a deformed hand, and that their powers are a compensation for this.

-Traditionally, it is often believed that being an Obeah practitioner passes hereditarily, from a parent to their eldest child.
-Alternatively, it is believed someone may become a practitioner following a traumatic event in their life.
-Once they have decided to pursue the practice, a person typically becomes the apprentice of an established Obeahman or woman.
+Being an Obeah practitioner is often believed to pass hereditarily from a parent to their eldest child.
+Alternatively, someone may become a practitioner following a traumatic event.
+Once they have decided to pursue the practice, a person typically becomes the apprentice of an established obeahman or woman.
 According to folk tradition, this apprenticeship should take place in the forest and last for a year, a notion that derives from older African ideas.
 In practice, apprenticeships can last up to five or six years.

-A practitioners success with attracting clients is usually rooted in their reputation.
+A practitioner's success in attracting clients is usually rooted in their reputation.

-Older Obeahmen/women are usually regarded more highly than younger ones.
+Older obeahmen/women are usually regarded more highly than younger ones.
 They do not normally wear special clothing to mark out their identity.
+In many cases, they have practiced in secret, allowing them to operate even while their practices are illegal.

 In Trinidad and Tobago, 21st-century Obeah practitioners often advertise their services in the classified advert columns of newspapers.

+Relationship with clients

 Clients will typically pay for the services of an Obeah practitioner, the size of the fee often being connected to the client's means.
+This exchange of money for ritual services is long embedded.
+Part of this fee will be used to buy items necessary for the intended rituals, such as candles, rum, and fowl.
+There are a few examples of monetary payment being charged during the era of slavery.
+In an 1831 account from Jamaica, for instance, a slave named Polydore requested two dollars, a cock, and a pint of rum to heal a man he had made ill with his curse.
+Further evidence for the monetary nature of these transactions comes from the period after emancipation.

+Among the Trinidadian cases regarding Obeah recorded from 1890 and 1930, the main reason clients approached a practitioner was work-related worries and aspirations; this was followed by attempts to deal with physical suffering, court cases, and relationship issues.
+Discussing the situation among Jamaicans and British Jamaicans in the 1970s, Venetia Newall noted that "respectable middle-class people" generally shunned Obeah but would sometimes turn to it during "times of stress".